 An introduction to the structure, function and economic relationship of bacteria, fungi, and viruses.
 Three hours lecture and three hours of laboratory per week.
-Spring, odd years.
+Spring.

-Prerequisite: BIO 1359 and BIO 1108 or 1119, BIO 1369 and BIO 1109 or 1129, 3429, and CHE 2331.
+Prerequisite: BIO 1359 and BIO 1108 or 1119.
+Four semester hours

 BIOLOGY 3429.
 CELL BIOLOGY.